pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 ```

-__But...__ while attributes can be added to a Python object at any time, it is
+__But ...__ while attributes can be added to a Python object at any time, it is
 good practice (and makes for more readable and maintainable code) to add all
 of an object's attributes within the `__init__` method.